Zero 7: History

 In 2010, the duo released a retrospective compilation titled Record.
 A two-disc special edition contained exclusive remixes of songs from all four of their prior studio albums.
 In 2013, the band released a 12" single, "On My Own" b/w "Don't Call It Love", on their own label, Make Records.

 In 2014, the band released the Simple Science EP, followed by EP3 in 2015.
 Both were released on Make Records.

-In 2016, Henry Binns teamed up with Bo Bruce and Jodi Miliner to form a group called Equador.
+In 2016, Henry Binns teamed up with Bo Bruce and Jodi Milliner to form a group called Equador.

 At the end of 2018, Zero 7 released the track "Mono" featuring Hidden.
-This was followed at the beginning of 2019 by "Aurora", which marked the band's first collaboration with González in over a decade.

-October 2019 further saw the duo release the new single "Swimmers", with additional vocals courtesy of UK based singer Jem Cooke.

-In August 2020, the band released a single, "Shadows", and announced an upcoming EP.
+This was followed at the beginning of 2019 by "Aurora".
+In October 2019, the duo released another single titled "Swimmers" with additional vocals courtesy of UK based singer Jem Cooke.
+Later in August 2020, the band released another single, "Shadows", and announced an upcoming EP.
 In October 2020, the Shadows EP was released, containing 4 tracks by singer-songwriter Lou Stone.

+In March 2024, Zero 7 teased new music via social media.
+Then on 3 April they released their first new single, "The Crowd", from forthcoming album with California west coast based artist Swim Surreal.
+They followed this with their second single "Bloom" released on 15 May.
+On 5 June they released "Don't Call it Love" along with a video.
+Finally, 21 June saw the release of the full length album In the Half Light, a nine-song collaboration with Swim Surreal.
+All songs were co-written and produced by Zero 7, essentially comprising the fifth Zero 7 album, their first since 2009.